top of page

 Alison is a certified member of the American Speech-Language-Hearing Association (ASHA) and is licensed as a Speech-Language Pathologist by the Commonwealth of Virginia and the District of Columbia.
 She received her graduate degrees in Speech and Language Pathology and in Learning Disabilities from Northwestern University.
 She received her undergraduate degree in Communication Sciences and Disorders with a concentration in Speech and Language Pathology from Northwestern University.

-Alison enjoys working with children of all ages and prides herself on having a child-centered approach to evaluations and treatment programs.
+Alison prides herself on having a child-focused, family-centered approach to evaluations and treatment programs.
 She has experience working in the medical, clinical, and public school settings and has extensive training in interdisciplinary models of assessment and treatment in order to optimize outcomes.

 bottom of page